Seven Samurai 20XX: Plot

 Rojie now on the team, Natoe recalls the man Eight and suggests to the others that he be enlisted to join the team.
 Noticing Eight descend into the City's underground sewers, Natoe follows.
 Much to his surprise, he encounters the humanoid White Fox and battles him on several occasions.
 At the end of the sewers, he meets the mysterious "Man in White" and discovers Jodie and Eight are both agents of the city.
 Saving Eight from the Man in White, Natoe convinces him to join the team.

 Leaving the city, the encourage of Natoe, Eight and Rojie make their way to the village to rendezvous with the rest of the team.
 Along the way Natoe encounters a team of agents from the city, as well as the enigmatic Zwei.

 Reaching the village, Kanbei and the samurai become suspicious of the villagers withdrawn behavior.
 Natoe decides to investigate, finding out in the process Hinata's true origins and the villagers deceitful motives.
 Afterwards, the team come to the conclusion that Humanoids attack on the village will be occurring soon.
 Natoe leaves the village in an attempt to find one last samurai to help in the ensuing battle.

 Natoe arrives in the wilderness to find an angry Zex and the humanoid Fen waiting for him.
 Zex's massive strength causes the ground to collapse, and Natoe finds himself in an underground city called the "Town of Warriors".
 Here he encounters Ein, a humanoid able to defeat his opponents using magic.
 He saves the female humanoid Cue in the process, offering to help her find her lost memories in return for her assistance.
 Afterwards he finds Jodie who apologies for having deceived Natoe, she then tells him to find "the traitor" and runs off.
-Sortly after he is reunited with Eight who, being the traitor of the city, has had his eyes cut out.
+Shortly after he is reunited with Eight who, being the traitor of the city, has had his eyes cut out.
 Eight returns to the village with Natoe, confident he can still fight to protect the child.